FAQ: Low-carb & keto

 For our full guide to low-carb fears, check out this guide:

 I fear XXX…

 What is the biggest fear that people have when starting a low-carb diet?
 We recently asked our members this question.
 Here are the results:

-Other answers include some brave people having no fear at all, concerns about safety, losing sports performance as well as the fear of losing too much weight.
+Other answers include some brave people having no fear at all, while others have concerns about safety, losing sports performance, as well as the fear of losing too much weight.

 So what can be done?
 Here’s our guide to conquering these fears

 Is saturated fat dangerous?

 Modern science suggests that the fear of saturated fat may have been a mistake.
 Learn much more in the interviews below, or check out our full user guide to saturated fat.